 Medicaid is a joint federal and state program that helps low-income individuals and families pay for the costs associated with medical and long-term custodial care.

 Unlike Medicare, which is available to everyone, Medicaid has strict eligibility requirements.
 The rules vary by state.
 The program is designed to help the poor, so many states require Medicaid recipients to have no more than a few thousand dollars in liquid assets to participate in the program

 Here at Sensations we accept different levels of care.
-Our loved ones can range from a level one to a level four.
-Level one would be a resident needing minimal assistance and a level four would be someone needing total care on up to hospice or end of life care.
+Our loved ones can range from a level one to a level three.
+Level one would be a resident needing minimal assistance and a level three would be someone needing total care on up to hospice or end of life care.
 We care for your loved ones at all stages in life.

 Understanding Alzheimer's disease is the common form of dementia.
 It is a neurological brain disorder named after a German physician, Alois Alzheimer, who first described it in 1906.

 The National Institute of Neurological Disorders and Stroke defines dementia as: